-This program prepares individuals for careers working with children, from birth through adolescence, who are hospitalized or placed in medical facilities because of illness, injury, or disabling handicaps.
-While working with other health care professionals charged with children's care, the child life specialist helps children minimize anxiety, maintain relationships with their families, and retain their independence and selfesteem.
-The child life specialist is a clinical educator who provides interventions to help patients and families understand and cope with hospitalization.
+This program prepares individuals for careers working with children from birth through adolescence, who are medically fragile, hospitalized, or placed in health care facilities because of illness, injury, or specialty needs.
+While working with other health care professionals providing medical care, the child life specialist helps children minimize anxiety, maintain relationships with their families, and retain their independence and selfesteem.
+The child life specialist is a clinical educator who provides developmental interventions to help patients and families understand and cope with traumatic experiences.